dotpointer/mysql-shim/README.md

 		The library can be edited to monitor and modify database data at a level you could not reach so easily before.
 For example, you could edit the mysql_query() shim function in the library to write all executed queries to a log file, or neglect all UPDATE, INSERT and DELETE queries or forward them to another server.

-		It is open source and the license is public domain.
+		It is open source and the license is MIT license.

 	* Bad - pitfalls, problems and things to take in to consideration

 		* mysql passes resources but mysqli passes objects, so comparisons done in your source with is_resource() may no longer work.
 Example:

 		<?php
 			# mysql